Home Service Marketing Benchmarks: What Should You Actually Be Paying Per Lead?

 | Overall Home Services | $7.85 |

 Paint and painting contractors pay the highest CPC at $13.74, more than double what construction and garage contractors pay.
 If you’re a painter running Google Ads and your CPC is under $14, you’re at or below the median for your trade.
+See painting contractor marketing from estimate to booked job for how to close more of the work you’re already bidding.

 Electricians aren’t far behind at $12.18 per click.
 Roofing sits at $10.70.
 If your CPC is significantly above these numbers, your keyword strategy or quality scores may need attention.